Quality, Politics, and Parties

 Politics is one area in which we probably don’t think enough about quality.
 What is a quality candidate?
 What are quality elections?
 What is the best process to choose between candidates?
 What should a high-quality campaign look like?
 Who decides?
 This article will delve into quality and politics, in the hopes of increasing the quality of our political system.

-Continue reading “Quality, Politics, and Parties”
+Continue reading “Quality and Political Parties”

 Will We Rise Again?